-Mr. McCovern: Oh, yes I have.
+Mr. McGovern: Oh, yes I have.
 You cannot get away with that cheap stuff.

 Mr. Silkin: The hon.
-Member possibly have a grievance about the Bill, which improves the position of the conscientious objector and does not take away any of his privileges.
+Member cannot cossibly have a grievance about the Bill, which improves the position of the conscientious objector and does not take away any of his privileges.
 If the hon.
 Member has a grievance, it may be against the original National Service (Armed Forces) Act, but the Bill sets right many grievances.
 The hon.
-Member right many grievances.
-The hon.
-Member made a speech which was irrelevant, and I do not feel moved to take up any of the points which he made; but I think it worth while to believe that he wants everybody who alleges that he has a conscientious objection to be taken as such, merely on his own word.
+Member made a speech which was irrelevant, and I do not feel moved to take up any of the points which he made; but I think it worth while to leaders